 Office:2600 E. Wilcox Dr

 Sierra Vista, AZ 85635

 VICAP is hosted by Cochise College providing office space and utilities vital to our operation.

 What is VICaP?

-The Sierra Vista VICaP was founded in 1994 with participation of the following Churches / Organization
+The Sierra Vista VICaP was formally incorporated with the Arizona Corporation Commission in 1994 with participation of the following Churches / Organization

 Unity Church ( Marilyn Olson )